Introduction to loss functions

 This is actually exactly the same formula as the regular likelihood function, but with logarithms added in.
 You can see that when the actual class is 1, the second half of the function disappears, and when the actual class is 0, the first half drops.
 That way, we just end up multiplying the log of the actual predicted probability for the ground truth class.

-The cool thing about the log loss loss function is that is has a kick: it penalizes heavily for being very confident and very wrong.
-Predicting high probabilities for the wrong class makes the function go crazy.
+The cool thing about the log loss loss function is that is has a kick: It penalizes heavily for being very confident and very wrong.
 The graph below is for when the true label =1, and you can see that it skyrockets as the predicted probability for label = 0 approaches 1.

 Loss functions provide more than just a static representation of how your model is performing—they’re how your algorithms fit data in the first place.
 Most machine learning algorithms use some sort of loss function in the process of optimization, or finding the best parameters (weights) for your data.